kermodegroup/ML-MIX/README.md

 If you believe that a pair_style should be compatible (e.g, because there are no MPI communications involved in *compute*) and think the issue may lie with ML-MIX, then please make a Github issue.

-## ⚠️ Bug Warning ⚠️
+## ⚠️ Bug Warning ⚠️ - **Fixed**
 Update: This issue has been resolved since the [17/03/2025 LAMMPS Stable release](https://github.com/lammps/lammps/releases/tag/stable_29Aug2024_update2).

-In the current version of LAMMPS, if a pair_style tries to build a half neighborlist by pruning a full neighborlist that is built for a fix, it seems to lead to all the forces computed by that pair_style being 0 (atoms have no neighbors).
-This will be a problem when using ML-MIX if:
+In versions of LAMMPS before 17/03/2025, if a pair_style tried to build a half neighborlist by pruning a full neighborlist that was built for a fix, it lead to all the forces computed by that pair_style being 0 (atoms had no neighbors).
+This is a problem when using ML-MIX if:
 - fix mlml is defined (which needs a full neighborlist)
 - *ALL* other pair_styles defined need half neighborlists (if there is even one pair_style defined which needs a full neighborlist, i.e, ACE, UF3, this isn't a problem as then half neighborlists are constructed correctly.)
+- To resolve this, please update to the latest version of LAMMPS.

 ## Setup